This program will prepare you to conduct high-quality research publishable in top-tier journals and to teach at a business school.

 - gotten their program of study approved by the WSU Graduate School at least one month before scheduling the (comprehensive) preliminary oral exam if changes were made after first year-end submission

-- taken written field exams by the end of the 5th semester (but no earlier than the 4th)
+- taken written field exams between the 4th and 5th semester

 - taken the oral prelim exam by the end of the 5th semester (after passing the written field exam)

 - formed a Dissertation Committee by the end of the 5th semester